Vanessa Redgrave’s documentary Sea Sorrow is more a vanity project than a call to action.

 The young man has an ankle wound to prove it, and he goes on about the difficult and dangerous journey he then had to make, alone, to find safety in Italy, relying on about eight-thousand euros donated from family friends.
 Now at a home for refugees somewhere in the Italian countryside, he and a few others Redgrave interviewed wait for citizenship, and peace in their homelands.

-This heartbreaking testimony is one of two occasions where Redgrave goes to the source of the crisis to further understand it.
+This heartbreaking testimony is one of two occasions where Redgrave goes to the source of the refugee crisis to further understand it.
 The rest of the film, which plays as something like a seventy-four-minute Amnesty International commercial, is mostly Redgrave and her friends in the British intelligentsia, talking about how sad and depressing the current immigration policy is, and hoping passively for change.

 Vanessa Redgrave’s argument for the film is first made at a march she attends and film’s in London, where thousands turned out to march for an end to xenophobic immigration policy, and for Britain to pull its weight in aiding war-torn countries such as Syria and Afghanistan.
 While the documentary includes only a few stock images of these countries, and doesn’t go into the complex political reasons for the most massive displacement of people since the Second World War, it eagerly responds with outrage and determination to the catastrophe in much the same way as the march itself – hoping that one can make a difference simply by showing up.
 The documentary then is the less formal call to action than a celebration of that call, a strange pastiche of interviews, television footage, and personal memoir in which Redgrave portrays herself as a hero fighting against an ignorant and dismissive world.